JetForMe/podtique/README.md

 Need place for batteries!
 Move front plate back a few mm so slots become holes.
 Cut pulleys out of wood.
 Make middle wall larger to allow for stops?
 Means needs good coupling with tuning axle.
 Instead, use all 10 turns of tuning axle, let potentiometer do the stopping, and make the ratio be 20:1 (half turn of dial for 10 turns of pot).
+Make sure top of back isn't so tall as to prevent assembly.

 Later Version
 =============
 Make tube amplifier to show tubes in back?
+Investigate sleep modes for BBB.